 Under normal circumstances, you would buy Majors, because they’re safer.
 Juniors and Explorers would be too risky.
 But to buy and hold through a bull market, arguably the opposite logic applies.
 The share price of an already profitable company is valued accordingly – that is, it’s already high.
 The share price of a company that is breaking even, burning its cash reserves, or that is purely speculative is also priced accordingly – that is, low.
 A large company with a low AISC benefits in profitability from increased metal prices, but not nearly as much, relatively, as one which was struggling to be profitable before the increase.
 In other words, while a rising tide does float all boats, it floats the smaller and (previously) riskier ones much faster.

 Consider also that most institutions can’t even buy junior miners because the capitalisation is too small.
 When Warren Buffett wanted some exposure to gold, he bought Barrick Gold, which has a market cap of $44 billion, and could absorb that level of investment.
 The average market cap of a silver explorer is (by eye) in the order of $50 million, or a thousand times smaller.
 Institutions might be able to buy an ETF like SILJ, the ETFMG Prime Junior Silver Miners ETF, especially in the later stages, as the market cap gets much bigger.
-Note though that while it’s labelled as Junior Miners, it’s actually composed of just a handful of the bigger players.
 By contrast, buying individual junior miners, especially explorers, is truly a play “reserved” for everyday people.
 Everyday people with balls, that is.

 What about the squeeze?